Willow Grove Park

-The park originally was conceived by one of the three Philadelphia area traction companies, Peoples Traction Company, as a means to encourage weekend customers on the trolley line, a practice that led to the coining of the term trolley park.
+The park originally was conceived by one of the three Philadelphia area traction companies, People's Traction Company, as a means to encourage weekend customers on the trolley line, a practice that led to the coining of the term trolley park.
+The park's management imposed a strict dress code and relatively high prices to attract a "better class" of customer.

-The park was served by the Philadelphia Rapid Transit Co.
-(PRT), and later by the Philadelphia Transportation Company (PTC) Route 6 streetcar line.
-Streetcar service to the park ended in 1958 when the Pennsylvania Highway Department (predecessor to the Pennsylvania Department of Transportation) acquired portions of the area for construction of the Pennsylvania Route 309 Expressway.
+Starting in the 1900s, the park was served by the Philadelphia Rapid Transit Company's Route 6 streetcar line through Glenside.
+Streetcar service to the park ended in 1958 when the Pennsylvania Highway Department acquired a portion of the route for construction of the Pennsylvania Route 309 Expressway.

 One of the biggest attractions in the park was the music pavilion, at which John Philip Sousa and his band played several times between 1901 and 1926.
 The pavilion was demolished in March 1959.

 The park operated under the name Six Gun Territory from 1972 until its closure.
 The park's closure was announced in April 1976, and it sat vacant for several years until the land was cleared for a large shopping mall known as Willow Grove Park Mall, which opened in August 1982.
 The mall pays homage to its predecessor by displaying banners and other objects which hark back to the land's days as an amusement park.
 A merry-go-round built and installed in 2001 operates within the mall.